infretis/infretis/examples/lammps/water_dissociation/README.md

 ```
 Use the `animation` tool and check the `Dynamic bonding?` checkbox.
 Do you see anything interesting?

-Now, we will calculate the order parameter for all frames in this trajectory.
-The value of the order parameter tells us whether we are in the reactant state (only water present), the product state (water with one OH- and one H3O+ present), or anything in between.
+Investigate the value of the order parameter.
+It tells us whether we are in the reactant state (only water present), the product state (water with one OH- and one H3O+ present), or anything in between.

+[insert image here]

 ### Step 2: Path sampling with &infin;RETIS + LAMMPS